100 Notable alumni of

 -

-David Edward Williams, known professionally as David Walliams, is an English actor, comedian, writer, and television personality.
-He is best known for his work with Matt Lucas on the BBC sketch comedy series Little Britain (2003–2006) and Come Fly With Me (2010–2011).
-From 2012 to 2022, Walliams was a judge on the television talent show competition Britain's Got Talent on ITV.
-He is also a writer of children's books, having sold more than 37 million copies worldwide.
+David Edward Williams, known professionally as David Walliams, is an English actor, comedian, writer and television personality.
+He is best known for his work with Matt Lucas on the BBC sketch shows Little Britain (2003–2006) and Come Fly with Me (2010–2011), and for serving as a judge on Britain's Got Talent from 2012 to 2022.
+Walliams is also a successful children's author, with his books selling more than 50 million copies worldwide and being translated into 53 languages.
+Several have been adapted for television, in which he has also appeared.

 -